 (Psssst… there’s a free download at the end of this blog post if you are a visual learner like me!)

 - Whole Group Mini-Lesson.
 Y’all, when I say mini, I mean mini.
 Research has shown that 12 minutes is the most time you should give to direct instruction during this section of class.
-When planning your lesson, choose a topic that fits your grade level standards, regardless of skill level of students.
+When planning your lesson, choose a topic that fits your grade level standards, regardless of the skill level of students.
 This doesn’t mean you’re ignoring assessment results.
 You’re laying the ground work for the day; what your students should be able to do by the end of class.
 Your Gifted students will learn quickly that the skill might be something they can already do, and they can help you with some expert tips!

 - Small Group Lessons and Independent Work.
 (Sometimes referred to as “centers”, “stations”, or “station rotation”).
 This is a time when students in your class are doing one of two things.
 They are either with you in a small group setting, or they are working on independent work based on the mini-lesson from this morning (and/or concepts and topics that have spiraled into your independent work – but that’s a whole other blog post!).